garvitshrestha/easy-accessibility-js/README.md

-# wp-accessibility-js
+# easy-accessibility-js

-A javascript library for WordPress themes to help the theme developers with theme accessibility part.
+A javascript library for web developers with basic accessibility